EstherSlabbert/weather-app/README.md

 # React Weather App

 Basic weather app created using the React framework for JavaScript and the Vite package.
 The APIs I used in this project are https://api.open-meteo.com/v1/forecast for the weather information and https://geocode.maps.co/reverse for the reverse geolocation information (turning coordinates for longitude and latitude to location name).
+You will need to replace the API key value in the `.env` file for the project to work for you.

 ## Getting started